 Top 7 Consultative Selling Strategies for Your Sales Team

-To stay relevant and get ahead of the competition, your salespeople must be capable of selling your offering.
-But they also need to sell themselves as strategic advisors capable of helping solve their prospects’ and customers’ business problems.
+To stay relevant and get ahead of the competition, salespeople need to position themselves as strategic advisors capable of solving their customers’ business problems.

-Now, instead of focusing on transactional sales, salespeople must build long-term relationships beyond the initial sale and maintain their standing as trusted business partners.
+Your sellers must build long-term relationships beyond the transaction and maintain their standing as trusted business partners.

 What Is a Consultative Sales Approach?

-In the fast-paced world of sales, sales professionals jump from one call to the next with minimal research.
+Sales is fast-paced, and sellers may jump from one call to the next without having time to research the next prospect.
 This is a mistake.
-First impressions matter and you want the customer’s first impression of your sales team to be one of competence, caring, and connection.
+First impressions matter, and you want the customer’s first impression to be one of competence, caring, and connection.

-Thorough preliminary research ensures that your sales professionals can add value to the conversation by asking probing questions rather than wasting the prospect’s time with simple questions that are answered on their website.
+Sellers need buyers to view them as resources rather than product vendors.
+Thorough research ensures your sales professionals can add value to the conversation by asking probing questions rather than yes-no questions or inquiring about topics on the prospect’s website.

-Train salespeople to conduct a thorough investigation of the contact, their industry or business, and their organization.
-Have them use social media, company websites, and third-party news and research sites to gather as much information as they can, including the history of the individual and their company, as well as any current events affecting them.
+Train sellers to conduct a thorough investigation of the contact, their industry or business, and their organization.
+Have them use social media, company websites, and third-party news and research sites to gather as much information as they can, including the history of the individual and their company as well as any current events affecting them.

-The more the salesperson knows in advance, including recent news, the marketplace, the competition, and the particular problems they may be facing, the more thoroughly they can engage the client at a high level.
+The more the salesperson knows in advance, the more thoroughly they can engage the client at a high level.
 This helps them win the respect and trust of the prospect.
-You want the buyer to view you as a resource rather than a product vendor.

-Research is critical before each call and contact, but it is not enough by itself.
-Using the research, coach your team to invest time in the pre-call planning process.
-This includes identifying where the buyer is in their buying journey and any particular issues that may affect their buying readiness (such as a company or industry events).
-The process should also identify objectives for the call, and the specific skills and steps necessary to reach that objective.
+Coach your team to invest time in the pre-call planning process.
+This includes identifying where the buyer is in their buying journey and specific issues that may affect their buying readiness (such as a company or industry event).

-The plan should include a list of consultative sales probing questions that the sales professional can use to uncover prospects’ needs and wants.
-Probing questions are usually open-ended questions that build trust, lead the prospect to uncover their own needs and wants, and help the seller understand how they can help the customer.
+The plan should include a list of discovery questions the sales professional can use to uncover prospects’ needs and wants.
+Probing questions build trust, help the prospect identify pain points, and help the seller understand how they can support the customer.

-Download our What Works in Prospecting: Research-Backed Strategies for Filling the Sales Funnel white paper to learn more prospecting tactics your sales team.
+Download What Works in Prospecting: Research-Backed Strategies for Filling the Sales Funnel for successful tactics.

 Trust is a critical ingredient in consultative selling.
 A prospect who does not trust the sales professional will be less likely to answer questions, reveal problems, or cooperate with discovery and problem-solving.